 Shortly after the launch of my company a back injury bound me to laying on my stomach for three months.
 I couldn't lift furniture, let alone build it, so I took the opportunity to develop toy interpretations of my insect visitors.

 Originally the toy bugs were intended to be built from wood but the complexity of the mechanisms merited making parts from plastic.
-I found that using plastics allowed fun colors, and products that were more accessible to children.
+I found that using plastics allowed fun colors.

 Each insect is intended to embody S.T.E.A.M. education by hosting unique engineering systems to facilitate their movements.
 The grasshopper features parallelogram guided motion.
 The bee illustrates force vectors and structural connections.
 The dragonfly illustrates motion transfer though gears and concentric shafts.